shreyap-23/git-fundamentals/git.md

     - `<space>` - Page down
     - `n` - Next match
     - `N` - Prev match
+6. git revert ---> undo the commit
+7. git reset --soft HEAT~1 -->delte the commit but changes r remained
+8. git reset hard ------->delete the commit and changes from the sys.
 ### COMMIT
 1. Why Commit is needed?
     - When there is logical change